zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 - **services.customMetadata.apiml.service.apimlId**
   Specifies the id of the API ML environment

-Use the example in the section A.
+For static onboarding, be sure to use the [Gateway static definition example](#gateway-static-definition-example) presented at the end of this article.

 ## Establish a trust relationship between domain Gateways and the Cloud Gateway